twostraws/ShaderKit/README.md

 If you’ve modified one of the shaders and want to see how it looks, the sandbox is the best place.
 If you tap the screen the test nodes will alternate between alpha 0 and alpha 1 so you can make sure your modifications blend correctly.

 The sandbox has been tested on iPhone 6, 6s, 7, and X, as well as iPad Pro.

+Note: although each of these filters could be ported to any shader-supporting platform with little work, I’ve tested them specifically on iOS and SpriteKit.

 ## Contributing